rivt-info/rivtinfo.github.io/index.md

 [rivt](terms.md#rivt) is a software tool designed to improve engineering documents by applying open source software principles.
-These principles provide engineering professions an opportunity to produce large, reusable calculation libraries that improve in clarity and completeness over time by building on many contributions.
+These principles provide engineering professions an opportunity to produce large, reusable calculation libraries that improve clarity and completeness over time by building on many contributions.

-Because many 21st century engineering technologies are changing slowly, design methods may see little or no change for decades.
-Productive engineering work now lies, not so much in technological innovation, but in understanding and combining various established design methodologies and technologies to the needs of a particular project.
+Often 21st century engineering technologies are fully developed and design methods may see little or no change for decades.
+Productive engineering work then lies, not so much in technological innovation, but in understanding and combining and adapting various established design methodologies and technologies to the needs of a particular project.

-Engineering documents are the mechanism for working out successful combinations.
+Engineering documents are the mechanism for working out these successful combinations.
 If universal "cut and paste" editing of large libraries of existing documents becomes possible, including: